SI669-internal/hw2-hello-starter/README.md

 ## Extra credit (Up to 4 points):
 Modify the topmost panel so that it displays a different "Hello World!" phrase every second.
 Please check out the [demo video](https://www.loom.com/share/5163cc3b19f14bc2a4356e1d1c27a3de) to see how this should work.
+Note that some React (Native) concepts we haven't covered yet will be needed to make the extra credit work, specifically the React (Native) "state" concept, which we will talk about next week.
+To master this challenge you'll have to do some reading ahead and/or research of your own!

 ### Grading
 | No. | Requirement  | Points |